V-Sense/CPM_PF/README.md

 ## Dataset

 Several sequences from HCI 4D Light Field Dataset [4] and uploaded them with some sequences from MPI Sintel Dataset [5] and were used in [2].
-The folw visualising matlab tool in the "ultis" folder is from [6].
+The flow visualising matlab tool in the "utils" folder is from [6].
 Please cite proper papers if using related resources.
 Results from our implementation are also provided.
 Please find the links below:

 | Sintel & HCI Light Field |
 | :-------------: |